Bureau de Recherches Géologiques et Minières: Milestones in BRGM's history

 BRGM developed its organisation and activities throughout the 1960s.
 During this decade, it gradually extended its coverage of the national territory, while its scope extended beyond the borders of France.
 In 1965, all the teams were grouped together at a single site, at Orléans-La Source.
 This new technical and scientific centre grouped together most of the institution's resources.

 In 1968, BRGM absorbed the French geological mapping service, which had been created a century earlier by Napoleon III.
 This merger allowed it to cover the entire production chain, from field surveying to publishing.

 Just as BRGM finished laying the foundations of its organisation and activities, the 1973 oil crisis occurred.
-The organisation rose to the challenge of ensuring the national supply, and became the key operator in France's prospection strategy.
+The organisation was able to ensure France's supply of oil, and became the key operator in France's prospection strategy.
 Its expertise and resources were also used for mining operations.
 In French regions and abroad, BRGM, with its growing reputation as the subsurface specialist, was henceforth increasingly called upon.
 After a golden age paradoxically due to the 1973 oil crisis, BRGM faced a series of difficulties throughout the 1980s.
-Several mining projects, in particular, folded.
+Several mining projects failed.
 The establishment then strengthened its regional proximity and developed its role in renewable energies while focusing on commercial activities, particularly in the field of spatial planning.
 In the 1990s, mining and engineering activities were assigned to subsidiaries to enable the establishment to focus on its two missions of public service and scientific research.

-In 1999, BRGM set up a new organisation to better tailor its offer to meet societal needs and better respond to new environmental challenges: groundwater resources, risks, geothermal energy, etc. By withdrawing from its activity as a mining investor and transferring most of its engineering work in France to its subsidiary Antea, which was then sold in 2003, BRGM asserted its research and development role.
+In 1999, BRGM set up a new organisation to better tailor its offer to meet societal needs and better respond to new environmental challenges like limited groundwater resources.
+By withdrawing from its activity as a mining investor and transferring most of its engineering work in France to its subsidiary Antea, which was then sold in 2003, BRGM asserted its research and development role.
 The new focus on the environment and natural hazards was confirmed by a decree of 20 September 2004 which placed BRGM under the triple supervision of the Ministries of Research, Industry and the Environment.

 In 2019, BRGM reaffirmed its general public-service mission, combining research, support for public policies and innovation, in France and abroad.
 It presented its new 10-year scientific strategy, organised around six major scientific and societal issues.